Rosencrantz/Atlas/README.markdown

 You'll still need all of the above installed, once you do, type the following from the root directory:

 > make atlas

+## Configuring

+Atlas can be configured, to some excent anyway.
+The configuration options aim to make the api fit into any existing site or application where there may be conflicts with names, classes, events or plugins.
+All of the settings for Atlas are placed within the settigns.js file which can be found in the js/ folder.

+Configuration can be split into 3 parts.
+Attribute configuration, class configuration and plugin configuration.</p>

+### Attribute configuration
+By default Atlas uses the the data-trigger and aria-owns attributes to configure plugins in the markup.
+These can be altered by changing the pluginAttribute and panelAttribute settings.

+### Class configuration
+There are four classes used in Atlas; the classes are used for hidden, invisible, active and disabled items.
+To configure these classes you'll need to update the appropriate settings.
+These are: hiddenClass, invisibleClass, activeClass and disabledClass

+### Plugin configuration
+Each of the plugins in Atlas is a jQuery plugin, it is not unlikely that there may be some conflict between the Atlas plugins and other existing plugins.
+To address this issue Atlas provides a way for each plugin to be renamed.
+Inside the settings file there is a section for pluginIdentifiers containing a name for each plugin.
+Updating the right hand side of this will change the names and events for the relevent plugin